junqing-zhang/junqing-zhang.github.io/rffi/rffi-tutorial.md

 # Public Datasets
 There are also several public datasets made available for RFFI research.
 Check [this link](https://junqing-zhang.github.io/rffi/rffi-dataset/){:target="_blank"} for more information.
-If you decide use public dataset, then you won't need any hardware platforms (You will still need a PC, though).
+If you decide use public dataset, then you won't need any hardware platforms (You will still need a PC, though :grinning:).

 # Recommended Readings